luqmanity/matta-legacy/README.md

 Commercial purposes is allowed, however, crediting is required.

-`/help` - Outputs the interactive help menu
+`/help` - Outputs the interactive help menu message in server